Concept

 One of the global goals of sustainable development, enshrined in the Agenda 2030 – Goal 13 take urgent action to combat climate change.
 Climate change has an impact on the achievement of all sustainable development goals.
 In particular, climate change deprives people of traditional sources of income, thereby preventing the eradication of poverty (SDG 1), and negatively affects agriculture, which reduces the level of food security (SDG 2).
 Climate change has a negative impact on human health (SDG 3), as natural disasters kill and maim thousands of people and cause the spread of food-borne, waterborne and vector-borne diseases.

-The international fight against climate change began with the adoption of the 1992 United Nations Framework Convention on Climate Change (UNFCCC) in Rio de Janeiro , which provides a codification of environmental law.
+The international fight against climate change began with the adoption of the 1992 United Nations Framework Convention on Climate Change (UNFCCC) in Rio de Janeiro, which provides a codification of environmental law.
 This Convention was the first international agreement aimed at combating global warming and its consequences.
 The Convention defines the most general areas of action to combat global climate change.

 The Declaration establishes an obligation for states to adopt effective environmental legislation.
 The provision is established that environmental standards, goals, regulations and priorities must reflect the environmental and development conditions in which they are applied.
 Standards applied by some countries may be inappropriate and impose unreasonable economic and social costs in other countries, particularly developing countries.

-To implement and detail the Framework Convention, the Paris Agreement was adopted , which defines the global goal for adaptation, which is to increase resilience and reduce vulnerability to climate change.
+To implement and detail the Framework Convention, the Paris Agreement was adopted, which defines the global goal for adaptation, which is to increase resilience and reduce vulnerability to climate change.
 The agreement emphasizes that each party prepares contributions at the national level, goals that the state intends to achieve.
+By 2018, the Paris Agreement had been ratified by 175 states, 168 of which had provided national contributions to the UNFCCC Secretariat.

 The issue of climate change was highlighted as part of the Global Report of the 42nd session of the Human Rights Council, which emphasized that climate change is a reality that affects every region of the world and that solving this problem requires a strong commitment from all states to act together.